PlasmaHH/vdb/doc/VA.md

 this will allow you to work completely without a `va_list` structure if necessary.

 ![](img/va.2.png)

+### `va wait` subcommand

+Often you hit a breakpoint, like for `printf` and then the va_list is not properly setup.
+The `va wait` command can help here in that it single steps until it thinks it is in a valid state.

+Note: If the possibly unitialized memory already contained the proper values, this may execute too much instructions, possibly breaking other memory structures necessary (especially fixed arguments).

 ## configuration

 Further configuration options are